Maryamfaisalz/Coffee-Shop-Sales/README.md

 5) What is the average price/order per person?
 6) Which products are the best-selling in terms of quantity and revenue?
 7) How do sales vary by product category and type?

+**Objectives:**
+1) Identify Peak Sales Periods: Determine the busiest times of the day and week to optimize staffing and stock levels.
+2) Monthly Revenue Analysis: Analyze monthly sales to identify trends and seasonality, aiding in financial planning and forecasting.
+3) Location Performance: Compare sales across different store locations to identify high and low-performing branches.
+4) Product Insights: Understand which products drive the most sales and revenue to inform inventory and promotional strategies.
+5) Customer Behavior: Analyze average order values to better understand customer spending habits.